Dark Star (band): Origins

+First EPs and Twenty Twenty Sound

+Dark Star released their debut EP Graceadelica in 1998 on Harvest Records, the progressive rock subsidiary of EMI.
+They released their second EP I Am The Sun in 1999, along with their debut single About 3am.

-Dark Star released their debut album, Twenty Twenty Sound on 21 June 1999.
+The band released their debut album, Twenty Twenty Sound on 21 June 1999.
 Produced by Steve Lillywhite, the album was recorded live, with Hayes stating that the band "recorded it all live so basically we just got in there, set up and did what we always do and got the best take.
 It's the best way to record a record really.
 If you haven't seen us live you may not think that, but it's exactly like we play it—there's no overdubs.
 It's basically what we do, it's what we play".
 Francolini described the band's sound as "Levitation, with all the chrome stripped off and painted matt black", with Hayes stating that he personally thought they sounded "like Hawkwind and The Pixies".
 The album was followed by re-releases of "Graceadelica" and "I Am The Sun" (albeit in remixed form), which gave the band two Top 40 UK Singles Chart hits.

+Unreleased second album and split

 Following the promotional and touring cycle of Twenty Twenty Sound, the band recorded two tracks with record producer and remixer Danny Saber (who remixed "Graceadelica" for single release) in Los Angeles.
 Seemingly scrapping that session, the band entered the studio later that year to record their second album.
 Songs including "Roman Road", "The Last Thing She Ever Said", "Clicky" and "Three Seconds" were played during the band's shows in 2000 including festival dates such as Reading and Leeds Festivals and T In The Park as well as a live show recorded for STV show Boxed Set.

-Despite lead off single Strangers And Madmen being premiered on the BBC Radio 1 show The Evening Session, the band parted ways with EMI shortly after.
+Despite lead-off single Strangers And Madmen being premiered on the BBC Radio 1 show The Evening Session, the band parted ways with EMI shortly after.
 Commenting on the split with EMI, Francolini later revealed that the band "experienced losing a couple of key players who left the company and that coupled with the fact that we resolutely towed our own musical line, led to the parting of the ways".

 A new record deal was tentatively sought, however the band subsequently split in 2001 with no announcement, to pursue different projects.
 The single and album were left unreleased until 2023.